helm/helm/CONTRIBUTING.md

 specific upcoming bugfix or feature release could fall into one of two different active milestones:
 `3.2.2` or `3.3.0`.

-An issue that we are not sure we will be addressing will not be added to any milestone.
+Issues and PRs which are deemed backwards-incompatible may be added to the discussion items for Helm 4 with [label:v4.x](https://github.com/helm/helm/labels/v4.x).
+An issue or PR that we are not sure we will be addressing will not be added to any milestone.

 A milestone (and hence release) can be closed when all outstanding issues/PRs have been closed or moved to another milestone and the associated release has been published.